ptrdo/neue-queue/README.md

 // To expose the instance to the global namespace for access from browser's Dev Tools: if (!("queue" in window)) { window["queue"] = queue; }

-window.queue.toggleDebug(true);
+// To call public methods from the JavaScript console of a browser's Dev Tools: window.queue.toggleDebug(true);

 ```